Make sure to follow age recommendations for holiday toys and avoid these items while shopping for kids.

 Keeping your child safe

-The Pediatric Trauma Injury Prevention Program at Monroe Carell Jr. Children’s Hospital at Vanderbilt strives to reduce unintentional injuries among children and promote safe behaviors in our community.
+The Pediatric Trauma Injury Prevention Program at Monroe Carell Jr. Children’s Hospital at Vanderbilt strives to reduce accidental injuries among children and promote safe behaviors in our community.
 You can find more safety tips on the program’s website.